crhuber/golinks/readme.md

     Create short links that inject variables by using `{*}`.
 For example: `gh/{*}` to link to `https://github.com/{*}`.
     So when a user types `gh/torvalds` the `{*}` will be replaced and the browser will be redirected to `https://github.com/torvalds`

+## Troubleshooting

+- If you change the port of the API.
+Be sure that you change the frontend index.html to connect to the same port

 ## Developing